Down Periscope: Plot

-Using a storm off the Carolina coast as a diversion, Dodge and his crew offset their technological disadvantage by disguising the Stingray as a fishing trawler to infiltrate Charleston Harbor and set off signal flares.
-Upset at losing the first part of the war game and desperate to defeat Dodge, Graham halves the game's containment area without Winslow's authorization.
-Running into trouble on their first attempt at Norfolk Harbor and narrowly escaping the Orlando, Dodge leaves the containment area and heads out to sea, breaking all contact with the Navy.
+Using a storm off the Carolina coast as a diversion, Dodge and his crew offset their technological disadvantage by disguising the Stingray as a fishing trawler to infiltrate Charleston Harbor and ignite signal flares.
+Desperate to defeat Dodge, Graham halves the game's containment area without Winslow's authorization.
+Encountering trouble on their first attempt at Norfolk Harbor and narrowly escaping the Orlando, Dodge leaves the containment area and heads out to sea, breaking all contact with the Navy.
 Irate at this lapse in protocol, Pascal chastises him for hijacking his own boat and attempts to usurp him.
-Stingrays crew, weary of Pascal's berating and harassment, turn against him, and Dodge charges him with attempted mutiny.
-On deck, Lake witnesses Dodge and the crew, dressed up as and speaking like pirates, commit a mock execution by making a blindfolded Pascal walk the plank into the raised net of a waiting fishing trawler that will take him ashore.
+The other crew members, weary of Pascal's berating and harassment, turn against him, and Dodge charges him with attempted mutiny.
+On deck, Lake witnesses Dodge and the crew, dressed up as and speaking like pirates, commit a mock execution by making a blindfolded Pascal walk the plank into the net of a waiting fishing trawler that will take him ashore.

-During the Stingrays second attempt at Norfolk, Graham, hellbent on stopping Dodge, assumes command of the Orlando from Knox.
+During the Stingrays second attempt at Norfolk, Graham, hellbent on stopping Dodge, assumes command of the Orlando from its commanding officer Commander Carl Knox.
 Dodge employs a dangerous maneuver - passing Stingray between the propellers of a commercial supertanker to avoid sonar detection by the naval ships and aircraft protecting the approach to Norfolk.
-By the time the Orlando eventually locates, pursues, and targets the Stingray, Dodge has already fired two live torpedoes at 900 yd into a target ship anchored in Norfolk Harbor, thereby winning the war game.
+By the time the Orlando eventually locates and targets the Stingray, Dodge has already fired two live torpedoes at 900 yd into a target ship anchored in Norfolk Harbor, thereby winning the war game.